Architecture of Central Asia: Soviet architecture

-In Kazakhstan, numerous examples of Soviet Architecture can be found in Almaty, the former Soviet capital of the country.
+In Kazakhstan, numerous examples of Soviet architecture can be found in Almaty, the former Soviet capital of the country.
 At the Al-Farabi Kazakh National University, the Main Administrative building was built in the 1970s.
-The building features geometric shapes, a flat roof and modern materials consistent with Soviet Architecture, whilst also incorporating local ornamentation.
+The building features geometric shapes, a flat roof and modern materials consistent with Soviet architecture, whilst also incorporating local ornamentation.
 Another example found in Almaty is the State Academic Russian Theatre for Children and Youth, founded in October 1944.
 The building features Soviet Brutalist-style architecture with a flat roof, hard angles and minimal ornamentation.
 Also in Almaty is the Hotel Kazakhstan, a Soviet style building completed in 1977 featuring modern materials and minimal ornamentation on the building’s walls, and crown ornamentation on the building’s roof.

-In Tajikistan, the influence of Soviet Architecture can be seen in the Dushanbe International Airport, the airport servicing the capital city of Dushanbe.
+In Tajikistan, the influence of Soviet architecture can be seen in the Dushanbe International Airport, the airport servicing the capital city of Dushanbe.
 The pictured terminal was opened in 1964, and features the use of modern glass materials and a flat roof.
 Another example in Dushanbe is the Concert Palace of Dushanbe, designed by Sergo Sutyagin.
-Completed in 1984, this structure features a flat roof, minimal ornamentation and a design consistent with Soviet Architecture.
+Completed in 1984, this structure features a flat roof, minimal ornamentation and a design consistent with Soviet architecture.

-In the capital of Kyrgyzstan, Bishkek, a number of examples of Soviet Architecture can be seen.
+In the capital of Kyrgyzstan, Bishkek, a number of examples of Soviet architecture can be seen.
 Founded as the State Republic Library in 1934, and later known by other names including V. I. Lenin State Library of the Kyrgyz SSR, this building is now known as the National Library of the Republic of Kyrgyzstan.
 The building features a flat roof and a symmetrical design utilising modern materials.
 Also in Bishkek is the National Museum of Kyrgyzstan, formerly known as the Lenin Museum.
 The building features a flat roof, symmetrical design and minimal ornamentation.
 Another example is The Bishkek White House that was constructed in 1985 as the Communist Party’s Central Committee’s Headquarters and contains the president’s office.
 The building features a flat roof and minimal ornamentation consistent with Soviet Modernism.

-Modern Architecture
+Modern architecture

-In Uzbekistan, ruler and creator of Timurid Architecture, Amir Timur has become the embodiment of Uzbek national identify after the collapse of the Soviet Union.
-To celebrate the 660th birthday of Timur, the remaining Timurid monuments were restored in 1996.
-These projects are promoted by the Uzbekistani Government and are being undertaken rapidly to commemorate the post-independence prosperity of the nation.
-As Samarkand and Shahrisabz are known globally as being important examples of architecture in Islamic stylings, the Government wishes to highlight their architecture as part of national identity.